 Continue your pursuit of wisdom with philosophy courses.
 Whether it is investigating the nature of happiness or the foundations of logic, philosophy asks us to use our powers of reason to answer the most significant questions about our existence.

 There’s more than one side to every issue, especially issues with global repercussions.
 Explore some of the biggest, most complex issues facing today’s society—like politics, terrorism and global relations—through the lens of diverse cultural, religious and sociological factors.

-If you are an adult considering returning to academic studies, this program offers a unique opportunity to attend university credit courses and earn a diploma in the humanities.
-It is designed primarily for non-traditional, mature students who wish to explore possibilities for study in the humanities without committing themselves to a full degree program.
-You must have sought and obtained admission to the University of Victoria.
-Admission takes place on the recommendation of the faculty coordinator and/or the chair of the program steering committee.
-Visit the Humanities Diploma Program page for further details.
+If you are thinking of returning to academic studies, the Humanities Diploma Program offers a unique way to earn university credit courses.
+The program is designed primarily for non-traditional, mature students who want to study the humanities without committing themselves to a full degree program.
+Please visit the Humanities Diploma program page for more information.